SayanrupBarman/youtuber-sponshership-analysis/README.md

 ## Problem Statement

-The Head of Marketing needs to identify the most influential UK-based YouTubers to collaborate with for marketing campaigns in 2024.
-Making data-driven decisions is crucial to maximize the effectiveness and return on investment (ROI) of these campaigns.
+The marketing department needed to make a data-driven decision on which top UK YouTubers to partner with for a new campaign.
+The objective was to identify influencers who would provide the highest potential return on investment (ROI) based on their channel performance.

 ## Objective

-The goal is to create a comprehensive analysis and an interactive dashboard that provides insights into the top UK YouTubers.
-The solution should identify top-performing channels based on metrics like subscriber count, total video views, and the total number of videos uploaded, enabling the marketing team to make informed decisions.
+The goal was to create a comprehensive analysis and an interactive dashboard that provides insights into the top UK YouTubers.
+The solution identifies top-performing channels based on metrics like subscriber count and total video views, enabling the marketing team to make informed decisions.

 ## Data Collection & Summary